model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 ## Wrapping up

 You can use Kani natively in VS Code using the Kani VS Code extension, [available on the marketplace](https://marketplace.visualstudio.com/items?itemName=model-checking.kani-vscode-extension) now.
-We've seen how the VS Code extension can help you to iteratively verify properties of your code.
+In this post, we've seen how the VS Code extension can help you to iteratively verify properties of your code.
 The extension can run your Kani harnesses; generate unit tests that demonstrate property violations; and verify the harnesses.

 The Kani extension has more features which weren’t mentioned in the blog, that you can read about in our [user guide documentation](https://github.com/model-checking/kani-vscode-extension/blob/main/docs/user-guide.md).